 Our stunning period, stone built Cottage is situated in an idyllic rural Hamlet and offers views of the coast and Dunstanburgh Castle from the upper floors, perfect for a relaxing holiday.
 It's just a short walk to the coast from the front door of the Cottage, with miles of stunning beaches, fishing villages and famous castle ruins nearby.

-Our three bedroom Cottage was fully refurbished in 2011 and offers excellent accommodation for six people, with one master double bedroom with a spacious en suite, one twin bedroom and a further double bedroom.
+Our three bedroom Cottage has been fully refurbished to an extremely high standard and offers excellent accommodation for six people, with one master double bedroom with a spacious en suite, one twin bedroom and a further double bedroom.
 There is a stylish and comfortable lounge with a cast iron log burner, modern kitchen and dining room and a beautiful bathroom with a roll top bath.
 Downstairs there is a conservatory to fully enjoy the sunny weather and outside there is an enclosed decked seating area to the rear and a lovely flower garden with picnic table to the front.
 Families are welcome in Curlew Cottage, we also accept one well behaved dog and have off street parking.

 |Size||Sleeps up to 6, 3 bedrooms|